 Building these tunnels will have a devastating impact on the lower north shore.
-Cammeray, Naremburn, Artarmon, Northbridge and Willoughby will feel all the pain with no gain.
+Waverton, North Sydney, Cammeray, Naremburn, Artarmon, Northbridge and Willoughby will feel all the pain with no gain.

 To make the tunnels stop, the best thing you can do is lobby our decision makers and inform others so they can do the same.
 You can write, petition, visit, share and participate in many different ways.
 Click the button below for help doing this : it only takes 10 minutes but could make a world of difference

 The latest reference design released by Roads and Maritime Services NSW (July 2018) tells us that:

 Four major projects are planned for our area: Metro Tunnelling, Western Harbour Tunnel, Warringah Expressway Reconfiguration and Northern Beaches Tunnel